Ayctor/laravel-starter/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![StyleCI][ico-styleci]][link-styleci]

+This package help you to easily setup your project.

-This is where your description should go.
-Take a look at [contributing.md](contributing.md) to see a to do list.
+Take a look at [contributing.md](contributing.md) to see the todo list.

 ## Installation